 Employee Personnel Records

-Any document addressing an employee's character or performance may be placed in the official personnel file only with the employee's acknowledgment by signature that it has been read.
-The signature does not signify agreement with the contents.
+- Any document addressing an employee's work performance or behavior may be placed in the official personnel file only with the employee's acknowledgment by signature that it has been read.

-If the employee refuses to sign the file copy, the agency head or designated representative, in the presence of the employee and a witness, shall indicate on the copy that the employee was shown the material, was requested to verify by signature that the material was read, and refused to sign the file copy.
+- If the employee refuses to sign the file copy, the agency head or designated representative, in the presence of the employee and a witness, shall sign, date and indicate on the copy that the employee was shown the material, was requested to verify by signature that the material was read, and refused to sign the file copy.

-An employee's answer to material filed must be attached to the file copy and may not be used as a basis for subsequent adverse personnel action.
+- An employee's response to material filed must be attached to the file copy.

-Notes or records of an employee's performance used for the purpose of preparing evaluations or disciplinary actions may be kept separate from the personnel file.
+- Informal notes or records of an employee's performance used for the purpose of preparing evaluations or disciplinary actions should be kept separate from the personnel file.

-The employee or a designated representative must be permitted to review the official personnel file by appointment during normal business hours.
+- The employee or a designated representative must be permitted to review the official personnel file by appointment during normal business hours.
 Reviewing the file must be supervised.
 A copy of any document must be provided if requested; an agency may charge a fee.